JeeWeetje/iot-workshop/README.md

 The messages are shown here too.
 These messages are now available in Azure.

 You are now ready to process your data in an Azure Stream Analytics job.
+[Continue to create an Azure Stream Analytics job](Azure.md)